Meeting room technology in 2017

 Televic and other microphone manufacturers are now releasing systems like the uniCOS.
-Going further than a standard “push-to-talk” microphone, it’s purpose is collaboration.
-This is designed for flexible working and lets you share documents and watch live HD video.
+Going further than a standard “push-to-talk” microphone; its purpose is collaboration.
+It is designed for flexible working and lets you share documents and watch live HD video.
 Reassuringly, this functionality is delivered via one single CAT5e cable – saving valuable space.

 Projectors vs. flat screen displays

 Laser projectors are now becoming widespread so you no longer need to worry about changing bulbs.
-Projectors like the Epson EX7235 Pro are great if you’re meetings are never in the same space (it’s easy to carry at 5.29 pounds).
+Projectors like the Epson EX7235 Pro are great if your meetings are never in the same space.
+And its easy to carry at 5.29 pounds.

-However, flat panels are becoming more affordable too.
+However, flat panels are becoming more affordable, too.
 Being interactive, they’re starting to replace small format projectors in meeting rooms.
 Microsoft Surface Hub, Cisco Spark and Display Ten all have their advantages for flexible working arrangements.
-Alternatively, Lifesize video conferencing is easy to set-up and use – Even this amatuer helped demo the kit from our head office.
+Alternatively, Lifesize video conferencing is easy to set-up and use – even this amateur helped demo the kit from our head office.